-You may not think of pasta and chickpeas as two ingredients that go together but they actually make a great combination.
+You may not think of pasta with chickpeas as two ingredients that go together but they actually make a great combination.
 The chickpeas add a nice firm texture and a delicious nutty flavor.

-The lemon and spinach added to these ingredients just rounds it all out beautifully.
-This pasta recipe is so healthy and so good and it will please all types of eaters.
+The lemon and spinach in this pasta chickpea recipe are the ingredients that rounds it all out beautifully.
+This pasta with chickpeas recipe is so healthy and so good and it will please all types of eaters.

-The ingredients you will need to make this Pasta recipe are:
+The ingredients you will need to make this are:

 - Pasta any type ( I used spaghetti because that is what I had on hand)